K3rhos/imgui_dx11_base/README.md

 This is a clean Universal ImGui DirectX11 base project I made for my personal usages, using C++ 20.

+> [!NOTE]
+> This project is a base made for learning and testing purposes, this is not a ready to use dll, there is no features relative to a specific game.

 ![Demo](https://i.imgur.com/jOuElFA.png)

 # How to use